gracdi1/gracdi1/README.md

 ### 🌐 Personal Portfolio Website *(In Progress)*
 **Tech Stack**: React, Tailwind CSS, Next.js
-- Designing and developing a personal portfolio site to showcase projects and experience.
+- Designing and developing a personal portfolio site to showcase projects, experience and blogs.
-- Focusing on clean UI, responsiveness, and performance.

 ---